+I have an Java/Java EE based application wherein I have a requirement to create PDF certificates for various services that will be provided to the users.
 I am looking for a way to create PDF (no need for digital certificates for now).
 What is the easiest and convenient way of doing that?
 I have tried

 - XSL to PDF conversion

 What is the best way out of these, or is there any other way which is easier and convenient?

 When you talk about Certificates, I think of standard sheets that look identical for every receiver of the certificate, except for:

 - the course that was followed by the receiver,

 If this is the case, I would use any tool that allows you to create a fancy certificate (Acrobat, Open Office, Adobe InDesign,...) and create a static form (sometimes referred to as an AcroForm) containing three fields:

 I would then use iText7 to fill in the fields like this: